 No. If you have successfully obtained a Labour Agreement from the Department of Home Affairs you do not need to become a ‘Standard Business Sponsor’.

-No, the training benchmark has been replaced by the Skilling Australians Fund Levy (SAF).
+No, the training benchmark requirement has been replaced by the Skilling Australians Fund Levy (SAF).

-Depending on the terms of your labour agreement, you will be able to sponsor a specified number of overseas workers depending on the terms that have been agreed in your Labour Agreement.
+Depending on the terms of your labour agreement, you will be able to sponsor a specified number of overseas workers based on the terms that have been agreed in your Labour Agreement.